AbelPelser/SogetiEasterEggChallenge2021/README.md

 Automation, containerization, one-way functions and - crucially - **Blockchain**.
 My Easter Egg submission does all of this - and more!

 What is better than one Docker container?
-Yes, chocolate.
+That's right, chocolate.
 But also: two Docker containers!
 And what is better than both?
 A Docker container *in* a Docker container!
 That's why this Easter Egg Generation Creation hosts a whopping *eleven* Docker containers in one giant übercontainer - of sorts.
 (It definitely, *definitely* has nothing to do with the fact that I couldn't sign up for AWS with my credit card.)